shortstheory/underwater-dtn/2do.md

 issues:
 * PDU byte arrangement could be better
 * remove AB and use the payloadID - which can be random instead
-* discard OoO payloads
-* random will disrupt the hashCode logic! - so either drop it or so it won't work

-* changed datagramCycle -> datagramCycle()
 * should AltBit -> payload byte first

 router.defaultLink = dtnlink